 Perfect for: People who love walking and beautiful scenery

 Perhaps the best way to explore Haworth and the surrounding areas is by foot, and there is no better destination that Bronte Waterfall.
-Of all the things to do in Haworth, this is perfect for those who love the outdoors.
+This is perfect for those who love the outdoors.
 If you’re there on a nice day, make sure to bring a picnic to enjoy after you’ve made the relaxing walk through the relaxing, rural scenery.
 Last year, The Telegraph names Bronte Waterfall one of its fifteen most beautiful waterfalls in the UK, and although it’s by no means the most spectacular waterfall in world, its surrounding location of beauty and its association with the Bronte Sisters makes it one of the top destinations in Yorkshire, never mind just Haworth!
 A recent visitor, who travelled from Nashville, USA described “I had been to Haworth about 18 years previously and had done the Top Withens Walk.

 Back then it was pretty wild with a tiny straw trail, and, as there was a heat wave throughout the UK during my visit, I chose to do this shorter walk, though it is about 3 miles one way.
 I was warned that I might be disappointed if I expected a roaring waterfall because things were dry.
 I was impressed with the new, better trails, that were dirt or gravel, but were very visible.
 It was not quite as isolated as I remembered it being, and I was glad I made the effort.
 I got there to what was really a creek or stream and joined a few others in taking my shoes off and putting my feet in the water.